 Yeah.

-Uh but you know, you bring up a very good point there.
+But, you know, you bring up a very good point there.

 Certainly a conflict of interest because she's in the line of succession.

-She moves up uh one notch there.
+She moves up one notch there.

-You know another thing, if this goes to trial in the Senate, and you're Bernie Sanders, or you're Elizabeth Warren, you're one of these senators who's running against Trump, you shouldn't be able to vote in the impeachment.
+You know, another thing, if this goes to trial in the Senate and you're Bernie Sanders or you're Elizabeth Warren, you're one of these senators who's running against Trump, you shouldn't be able to vote in the impeachment.

 You should have to recuse yourself.

-Uh this rule about you can't investigate your political opponent.
+This rule about you can't investigate your political opponent.

 You'd have to recuse yourself.